sharetribe/flex-docs/src/docs/tutorial-rental/Explore-the-marketplace-sign-up-as-a-new-user/index.md

 (replaced by your picture once you add one) in the top right corner of the marketplace page and select: profile settings.

+From the Profile settings, you can easily find on the top right the other two profile-related pages: “Your listings” (which should say “Your saunas” if you have followed this tutorial step by step) and “Account settings”.
+Within “Your listings” you will be able to manage all your listings, open closed listings, close open listings, edit draft listings, and more.
+Within “Acccount settings” you can edit your contact detail, i.e., phone number, change your password, edit your Payout details (for selling) and Payment methods (for buying).
+Ignore the Payout details and Payment methods for now.
+We will tackle that process [when creating a listing](www.sharetribe.com/docs/pilot-day-guides/creating-your-first-listing).

 From the Profile settings, you can easily find on the top right the other two profile-related pages: “Your listings” (which should say “Your saunas” if you have followed this tutorial step by step) and “Account